Russ Decker

-Russell S. Decker (born May 25, 1953) is an American home construction contractor and former Democratic politician.
+Russell S. Decker (born May 25, 1953) is a retired American bricklayer and former Democratic politician.
 He served 20 years in the Wisconsin State Senate (1991–2011) and was majority leader from October 2007 through December 2010.

-Biography
+Early life and career

 Born in Athens, Wisconsin, Decker graduated from Athens High School, afterward attending Northcentral Technical College in Wausau, Wisconsin as an apprentice bricklayer.

-He now lives in Schofield, Wisconsin.
+Political career

-Decker was first elected to the Senate in 1990.
-The day after passage of the 2007-2008 state budget, the Senate Democratic Caucus elected Decker to replace Judy Robson as Majority Leader.
+Decker was first elected to the Senate in 1990, and was re-elected four more times, serving a total of five terms.

+Following the passage of the 2007-2009 state budget, the Senate Democratic Caucus voted to remove Judy Robson.
+The removal had led by Decker, who argued that Robson had betrayed Democratic principles.
+After her removal, Decker was elected as the next Democratic co-caucus leader, alongside Senator Fred Risser.

 DUI

 In April 2005, Decker was arrested and charged with OWI.
 He pleaded guilty to the lesser charge of driving with a prohibited blood alcohol content and had to give up his driver's license for six months.

-On November 2, 2010, Republican Pam Galloway defeated Decker in his reelection bid.
-In the lame duck session after losing re-election, Decker cast a deciding vote not to ratify new state employee contracts, and as a result was stripped of his leadership position by a vote of his caucus.